 Settings -> Calibration.

-- Enable the option Enable Reference Signal.
-With this setting the HS402 will generate a 1kHz square wave on pin
+- Enable the PWM signal using the PWM module (red square icon in the right menu, then open the module).
+HS402 will generate a square wave on pin

 - Connect the probe to pin